ltrgoddard/thesis/bibl.markdown

 Davie, Donald, *Thomas Hardy and British Poetry* (London: Routledge & Kegan Paul, 1973)
 Dobran, Ryan, 'J.H.
 Prynne's "Aristeas, in Seven Years" and *The English Intelligencer*', *Journal of British and Irish Innovative Poetry*, 5.2 (2013), pp. 20--42
 Dodsworth, Martin, 'The Movement: Never and Always', in *The Oxford Handbook of Contemporary British and Irish Poetry*, ed. by Peter Robinson (Oxford: Oxford University Press, 2013), pp. 94--110
-Justin Katko, 'Relativistic Phytosophy: Towards a Commentary on "The *Plant Time Manifold* Transcripts"', *Glossator*, 2 (2010), pp. 245--94
-Dubourg, Bernard, *Poèmes de Cuisine* (Damazan: privately printed, 1975) Dubourg, *Chansons à la Journée-Lumière* (Damazan: privately printed, 1975) Dubourg, *Lézard de Feu* (Damazan: privately printed, 1975)
+Dubourg, *Chansons à la Journée-Lumière* (Damazan: privately printed, 1975) Dubourg, *Lézard de Feu* (Damazan: privately printed, 1975)
-Eagleton, Terry, 'A Toast at the Trocadero', *London Review of Books*, 38.4 (18 February 2016), pp. 9--10
+Dubourg, Bernard, *Poèmes de Cuisine* (Damazan: privately printed, 1975) Eagleton, Terry, 'A Toast at the Trocadero', *London Review of Books*, 38.4 (18 February 2016), pp. 9--10
-'Editorial', *Satis*, 1 (1960), p.
-2
-[OTHER SATIS EDITORIALS HERE]
-'Elections to Fellowships', *The Caian* (Lent 1963), p.
-33
 Falci, Eric, *The Cambridge Introduction to British Poetry, pp. 1945--2010* (Cambridge: Cambridge University Press, 2015)
 Faraone, Mario, '"Chambers of Oblivion": I Treni di Edward Upward tra Allucinazione, Storia e Memoria', in *Scorci Improvvisi di Altri Orizzonti*, ed. by Faraone, Martina Bertazzon, Giovanna Manzato and Roberta Tommasi (Morrisville, NC: Lulu, 2008), pp. 215--34
-'Frauds of the left, Siblings', *Thinking Allowed*, \<http://www.bbc.co.uk/programmes/b06pv1g6\> [accessed 27 November 2015]
-'glossy, adj.', *OED Online* (Oxford University Press, 2014), \<http://www.oed.com/view/Entry/79186\> [accessed 14 May 2014]
-Gye, Hugo, 'Hammond to keep job', *Varsity* (6 November 2008], \<http://www.varsity.co.uk/news/1077\> [accessed 15 October 2015]
+Fuller, Roy, 'The Osmotic Sap', *Times Literary Supplement* (6 May 1971), pp. 559--61 Gye, Hugo, 'Hammond to keep job', *Varsity* (6 November 2008], \<http://www.varsity.co.uk/news/1077\> [accessed 15 October 2015]
 Hardt, Michael and Antonio Negri, *Empire* (Cambridge, MA: Harvard University Press, 2000), pp. 388--89
 Harman, Graham, 'Meillassoux's arche-fossil is not an "argument"', *Object-Oriented Philosophy* (6 March 2014), \<https://doctorzamalek2.wordpress.com/2014/03/06/meillassouxs-archefossil-is-not-an-argument/\> [accessed 12 June 2015]
 Hegel, G.W.F., *Lectures on the History of Philosophy: Medieval and Modern Philosophy*, trans. by E.S.
 Haldane and Frances H. Simson (Lincoln, NE: University of Nebraska Press, 1995)
-'Higher Education: Students at the Heart of the System', *Department for Business, Innovation & Skills* (June 2011), \<https://www.gov.uk/government/uploads/system/uploads/attachment\_data/file/31384/11--944-higher-education-students-at-heart-of-system.pdf\> [accessed 3 March 2014]
 Hilliard, Christopher, *English as a Vocation: The 'Scrutiny' Movement* (Oxford: Oxford University Press, 2012)
 Holland, Owen, contribution to a discussion in the Senate House, *Cambridge University Reporter*, 141.15 (2011), \<http://www.admin.cam.ac.uk/reporter/2010--11/weekly/6211/section13.shtml\> [accessed 26 February 2014]
 Horkheimer, Max and Theodor W. Adorno, *Dialectic of Enlightenment*, ed. by Gunzelin Schmid Noerr, trans. by Edmund Jephcott (Stanford, CA: Stanford University Press, 2002)
-'Hysteria over population', *The Times* (6 September 1967), p.
-13
-'In the Movement', *The Spectator* (30 September 1954), pp. 21--22
+Ian Patterson, '"the medium itself, rabbit by proxy": some thoughts about reading J.H.
+Prynne', in *Poets on Writing, pp. 1970--1991* (London: Macmillan, 1992), pp. 234--46
-Isherwood, Christopher,  *Lions and Shadows* (London: Methuen, 1953) Alan Walker, *Edward Upward: A Bibliography* (London: Enitharmon Press, 2000)
-Isherwood, foreword to 'The Railway Accident', in Upward, *The Railway Accident and Other Stories* (London: Penguin, 1972), pp. 33--35
+Isherwood, Christopher,  *Lions and Shadows* (London: Methuen, 1953) Isherwood, foreword to 'The Railway Accident', in Upward, *The Railway Accident and Other Stories* (London: Penguin, 1972), pp. 33--35
-'J. H. Prynne', *Wikipedia, The Free Encyclopedia*, 3 July 2014, 07:56 UTC, \<http://en.wikipedia.org/w/index.php?title=J.\_H.\_Prynne&oldid=615398780\> [accessed 15 December 2014]
+James, William, *Some Problems of Philosophy: A Beginning of an Introduction to Philosophy* (Lincoln, NE: University of Nebraska Press, 1996), p.
+39
 Jameson, Fredric, *Fables of Aggression: Wyndham Lewis, the Modernist as Fascist* (Berkeley, CA: University of California Press, 1979), p.
 95
 Jarvis, 'Quality and the non-identical in J.H.
-Prynne's "Aristeas, in Seven Years"', *Parataxis*, 1 (1991), pp. 69--86 Purves, Robin, 'Commentary on J.H.
-Prynne's "Thoughts on the Esterházy Court Uniform"', *Glossator*, 2 (2010), pp. 79--88
-Jarvis, Simon, 'Why rhyme pleases', *Thinking Verse*, 1 (2011), pp. 17--43
+Prynne's "Aristeas, in Seven Years"', *Parataxis*, 1 (1991), pp. 69--86 Jarvis, Simon, 'Why rhyme pleases', *Thinking Verse*, 1 (2011), pp. 17--43
 Jarvis, Simon, *Adorno: A Critical Introduction* (Cambridge: Polity Press, 1998), p.
 68)
 Johansson, Birgitta, *The Engineering of Being: An Ontological Approach to J.H.
 Prynne* (Umeå: Acta Universitatis Umensis, 1997); Ryan Dobran, 'The Difficult Style: A Study of the Poetry of J.H.
 Prynne' (unpublished doctoral thesis, University of Cambridge, 2013)
 Jones, Frederick L., ed., *The Letters of Percy Bysshe Shelley*, vol. 2 (Oxford: The Clarendon Press, 1964)
-Miller, David and Richard Price, *British Poetry Magazines, pp. 1914--2000* (London: British Library, 2006)
+Justin Katko, 'Relativistic Phytosophy: Towards a Commentary on "The *Plant Time Manifold* Transcripts"', *Glossator*, 2 (2010), pp. 245--94
 Keery, James, 'The Great Tradition', *PN Review*, 23.6 (1997), \<http://www.pnreview.co.uk/cgi-bin/scribe?item\_id=35\> [accessed 28 November 2014]
 Kenner, Hugh, 'Wyndham Lewis: The Satirist as Barbarian', *The Yearbook of English Studies*, 14 (1984), pp. 264--75
 Kim, Tae Chul, 'F.R.
 Leavis, or the Function of Criticism under Specialist Modernity', *Journal of British and American Studies*, 10.1 (2004), pp. 81--112
-Fuller, Roy, 'The Osmotic Sap', *Times Literary Supplement* (6 May 1971), pp. 559--61 King-Hele, Desmond, *Shelley: His Thought and Work* (London: Macmillan, 1960), p.
+King-Hele, Desmond, *Shelley: His Thought and Work* (London: Macmillan, 1960), p.
 216
 Klein, Scott W., 'Introduction', in Lewis, *Tarr*, pp. ix--xxix
 Kraay, C.M., 'Hoards, Small Change and the Origin of Coinage', *Journal of Hellenic Studies*, 84 (1964), pp. 76--91
-Lacan, Jacques, *Écrits: A Selection*, trans. by Alan Sheridan (London: Tavistock Publicatons, 1977) [LATTER book and thesis?]
+Lacan, Jacques, *Écrits: A Selection*, trans. by Alan Sheridan (London: Tavistock Publicatons, 1977) Lacy Rumsey, 'The Obstinate reader: Prynne, prosody and degrees of engagement', *Thinking Verse*, 1 (2011), pp. 44--66 (pp. 48--49)
 Latter, Alex, '"Scheming for the possible world": J.H.
 Prynne's *The White Stones* and *The English Intelligencer*', *Intercapillary Space*, \<http://intercapillaryspace.blogspot.co.uk/2010/04/scheming-for-possible-world-j.html\> [accessed 10 October 2013] (para.
 2)
 Leader, Zachary, 'Introduction: Origins and Ambivalences', in *The Movement Reconsidered: Essays on Larkin, Amis, Gunn, Davie and Their Contemporaries* (Oxford: Oxford University Press, 2009), pp. 1--15
-'leading edge, *n*.', *OED Online* (Oxford University Press, 2016), \<http://www.oed.com/view/Entry/106611\> [accessed 1 March 2016]
+Leavis, 'A Rejoinder', *Scrutiny*, 19.4 (October 1953), pp. 321--28
+Leavis, 'A Rejoinder', *Scrutiny*, 4.2 (September 1935), pp. 185--87
 Leavis, 'A Review', *Scrutiny*, 4.1 (June 1935), pp. 96--100
-Bateson, F.W., 'A Reply', *Scrutiny*, 4.2 (September 1935), pp. 181--85
-Leavis, 'A Rejoinder', *Scrutiny*, 4.2 (September 1935), pp. 185--87
+Leavis, 'Keynes, Spender and Currency-Values', in *A Selection from 'Scrutiny'*, vol. 1, pp. 185--96 Leavis, 'Retrospect of a Decade', in *A Selection from 'Scrutiny'*, vol. 1, pp. 175--79 Leavis, 'Revaluations (VIII): Shelley', *Scrutiny*, 4.2 (September 1935), pp. 158--80
 Leavis, 'The Responsible Critic or The Function of Criticism at Any Time', *Scrutiny*, 19.3 (Spring 1953), pp. 162--84
-Bateson, 'The Responsible Critic', *Scrutiny*, 19.4 (October 1953), pp. 317--21
-Leavis, 'A Rejoinder', *Scrutiny*, 19.4 (October 1953), pp. 321--28
-Leavis, 'Keynes, Spender and Currency-Values', in *A Selection from 'Scrutiny'*, vol. 1, pp. 185--96 Leavis, 'Revaluations (VIII): Shelley', *Scrutiny*, 4.2 (September 1935), pp. 158--80
+Leavis, 'Under Which King, Bezonian?', in *A Selection from 'Scrutiny'*, vol. 1, ed. by Leavis (Cambridge: Cambridge University Press, 1968), pp. 166--74
 Leavis, *Mass Civilisation and Minority Culture* (Cambridge: The Minority Press, 1930) Leavis, *Scrutiny: A Retrospect* (Cambridge: Cambridge University Press, 1963)
 Leavis, *Two Cultures?: The Significance of C.P.
 Snow*, ed. by Stefan Collini (Cambridge: Cambridge University Press, 2013)